tireddy2/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 {::boilerplate bcp14-tagged}

-# The oblivious-configs SvcParamKey
+# The ohttp-configs and ohttp-path SvcParamKeys

-The "oblivious-configs" SvcParamKey {{iana}} is used to convey one or more key configurations that can be used by clients to issue oblivious requests to a target server described by the SVCB record.
+The "ohttp-configs" SvcParamKey {{iana}} is used to convey one or more key configurations that can be used by clients to issue oblivious requests to a target server described by the SVCB record.